bitnami/charts/bitnami/opencart/README.md

 This release includes several breaking changes which are listed below.
 To upgrade to `8.0.0`, we recommend to install a new OpenCart chart, and migrate your OpenCart site using the application's [Backup & Restore tool](http://docs.opencart.com/en-gb/tools/backup/).

-> NOTE: It is highly recommened to create a backup of your database before migrating your site.
+> NOTE: It is highly recommended to create a backup of your database before migrating your site.
 The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.5.x
 Obtain the credentials and the name of the PVC used to hold the MariaDB data on your current release:

 ```console